kiba/Writings/fac/chp24_the_nox.md

 "We're working on directly cultivating meat cells," I said.
 "It's much more efficient, and we don't have to grow entire animal with lives and feelings.
 Obviously it's not ready for prime time, due to the difficulty of scaling it."
 Which would basically make this place obsolete.
 Whether or not the owner of this business has a plan for adapting to that technology is another matter.

 "You could change your dietary need to only require plant matters," Lya suggested.
-"It's more efficient than growing meat, which will require nutrients from plants."
+"It's more efficient than growing meat.
+Meat requires plant matters to grow.
+Why not go directly to the source?"

 "I don't think that will be easy to achieve, Elder Lya."